Battle of Mosul (2016–2017): November 2016: Entering East Mosul, reaching Tal Afar

 On 15 November, troops of the Golden Division began storming areas in northern and eastern Mosul, including the neighborhoods of al-Akhaa, al-Bakr, and al-Hadbaa.
 On the Western front, the Badr Organization announced that it had captured two villages and advanced ten kilometres in the western axis of the offensive.
 On 16 November, the PMF took control of Tal Afar military airbase, to the northwest of Mosul city.
 On 18 November, the PMU attacked more villages in the vicinity of Tal Afar, in an area infamous for Sunni Islamist militancy and outstanding support for ISIL among the population.
-PMF control had already captured over 16 villages in the surrounding area, during preceding days.
+PMF said it had already captured over 16 villages in the surrounding area during the preceding days.
 On 22 November, four of the five Tigris bridges in Mosul were struck by Coalition airstrikes within the past 48 hours.
 On the same day, U.S. Special Forces captured four Islamic State commanders near the town of Al-Ba'aj, far to the west, near the Syrian border.

 On 23 November, to the west of Tal Afar, the PMF reported cutting the road between Sinjar and Tal Afar, with their Shi'a component groups advancing from the South linking up with the Sinjar Resistance Units and Êzîdxan Women's Units to the North, thus completing the encirclement of the Mosul pocket.
 On 30 November, the PMF said that they captured 12 villages from ISIL in the Tal Afar area, within the past five days.
 By 30 November, the Peshmerga had cleared the remaining ISIL snipers from the town, though they continued to clear the mines and explosives left behind by ISIL.

 At the end of November, the Iraqi military assessed that it had taken control of 19 neighborhoods in eastern Mosul during the month, about somewhat less than 30 percent of the area of Mosul east of the Tigris.
 While the "Golden Division" Special Operations Forces persistently advanced into East Mosul, the 9th Division took one neighborhood in the southeast, the 16th Division had not yet breached the Mosul city limits from the north, and the 15th Division, advancing from the southwest, was still several kilometres away from western Mosul.